 Just before the junction with Wirringulla Avenue (another firetrail that leads to the Elvina Track) is a tranquil and deserted beach.
 In fact, the whole area is pretty quiet – I haven’t seen a single other person so far.

 Rather than continuing along Wirringulla Avenue and then up the Elvina Track, I spot the un-signposted walking trail that goes up the hill (it’s near the junction of Sturdee Lane and Wirringulla Avenue).
 Near the start of the trail is Frederick’s Grave, marked by a sandstone head stone and foot stone.
-Frederick, who died after falling off his horse in 1867, was one of the children of the Olivers who made their home in the area.
+Fredrick Oliver, who died after falling off his horse in 1867, was one of the children of the Olivers who made their home in the area.
 (The correct spelling his name is Fredrick, but it’s often spelt as “Frederick”.)

 The track climbs up the other side of the spur to the one where I came down earlier (without a track).
 It’s only about 600m until I’m at the junction with the track to Lovetts Pool, which is the alternate route to I took down to Elvina Bay a couple of hours ago.

 On the way, with dark clouds starting to fill the sky (rain has been threatening all weekend), I make the short detour to an Aboriginal rock engraving site.
 It’s one of the largest engraving sites in Australia, with the art including a giant whale, an emu and the Baime/Daramulan creator spirit and his emu-wife.

 Finishing just as as it starts to rain, I’m mentally adding this bushwalk to my list of those I’ll definitely come back and explore again.